IvanVerkhovensky/diffusion-memorization/README.md

 - `src/model.py` — MLP denoiser
 - `train.py` — training + sampling + metrics
   - `--mode single` for a single run
-  - `--mode scaling` for sweeps over dataset size `N` and seeds
+  - `--mode scaling` for sweeps over dataset size $N$ and seeds

 Outputs are written to `results/` by default (not intended for committing).
+Final plots/summary for the README live in `figures/` and `artifacts/`.

 ---